 If you like your horror movies to have plenty of mystery and drama (and some supernatural elements as well as a serial killer), then Sweet River should hit your sweet spot.

 Sweet River is out on Netflix in Australia and New Zealand from December 5, 2020.
-It will also be out in the US via Gravitas Ventures in April 2021.
+It will also be out in limited theaters and VOD in the US via Gravitas Ventures from April 23, 2021.